-- Turning Nest to the same temperature at about the same time on the same day two weeks in a row (such as two Mondays in a row) to learn a specific day change.
+- Turning the Nest Thermostat to the same temperature at about the same time on the same day two weeks in a row (such as two Mondays in a row) to learn a specific day change.

-- Make a change on a weekday and a weekend day (such as Friday and then a similar change on Saturday) and Nest will learn that change for all seven days of the week.
+- Make a change on a weekday and a weekend day (such as Friday and then a similar change on Saturday) and the Nest Thermostat will learn that change for all seven days of the week.

 All features are a go.

-Time to Temperature is an estimate of how long it will take to heat or cool your home to the temperature you’ve chosen.
-Use Time to Temperature to help you save energy.
+Time-to-Temperature is an estimate of how long it will take to heat or cool your home to the temperature you’ve chosen.
+Use Time-to-Temperature to help you save energy.
 Cranking the heat up to 90ºF/32ºC won’t make your home heat up any faster, but could waste energy if you don’t remember to turn it down.
 Turn the temperature to what will make you comfortable, and you’ll know how long it will take to get there.

-Teach Nest well to save energy.
+Teach your Nest Thermostat well to save energy.